 Don't smack or make slurping sounds.

 When you talk on your cell phone in front of others, they only hear one side of the conversation, and this can come across as rude as whispering.
 It creates discomfort and confusion in the people who are physically in your presence.
 If you must answer it, let the person know you are busy and you'll call him back.
 However, if it's an emergency call, get up and leave the room.
-When you return to the dining table, explain the call in as few words as possible.
+When you return to the dining table, apologize for leaving, and if necessary, offer a brief explanation of the call.

 During your dinner conversation, you and your dining partners may decide you'd like to chat with someone who isn't there.
 Only if you all agree to place the call should you do so at the table.
-However it is bad form to hold a group chat while everyone is eating.
+However, it is bad form to hold a group chat while everyone is eating, so it's best to wait until you are finished with the meal.
 Remember that it isn't polite to talk with your mouths full.
 You also don't want to disrupt others if you are at a restaurant.
 And never expect your server to wait while you finish your phone conversation.

 Posting on Social Media